iitanmay/iitanmay.com/_pages/research.md

         </div>

         <p>
           In particular, I was working on impinging line fountains where the confinement (distance between the fountain source and the impingement surface) adds further complexity to the flow physics.
-Under such circumstances, the fountain structure is affected not only by the competition between momentum and buoyancy, but also through quantifying how the domain height (see video 1 below) compares against a [momentum length scale](https://pubs.aip.org/aip/pof/article-abstract/19/11/117101/932437/Impinging-axisymmetric-turbulent-fountains?redirectedFrom=fulltext).
+Under such circumstances, the fountain structure is affected not only by the competition between momentum and buoyancy, but also through quantifying how the domain height (see video 1 below) compares against a <a href="https://pubs.aip.org/aip/pof/article-abstract/19/11/117101/932437/Impinging-axisymmetric-turbulent-fountains?redirectedFrom=fulltext">momentum length scale</a>.
         </p>

         <div style="width: 70%; margin: 0 auto; text-align: center;">